osenn15/DS202-Final-Project/README.md

 library(ggplot2)
 ```

-#### How do health factors such as blood pressure, cholesterol levels, and BMI affect an individuals chances of getting diabetes?
+#### How do health factors such as blood pressure and BMI affect an individuals chances of getting diabetes?

-For this question we wanted to observe and analyze how health factors
+For this question, we wanted to observe and analyze how health factors
-such as blood pressure and BMI affect the chance of an individual to
+such as blood pressure and BMI affect the chance of an individual having
-have diabetes.
-This analysis is important to understand the benefit of
+diabetes.
+This analysis is important to understand the benefits of
 living a healthy lifestyle and the consequences that may come if not.
-While there are some instances blood pressure levels can be
+While there are some instances where blood pressure levels can be
 uncontrollable, most people can mitigate and control their blood
 pressure and BMI by living a healthy lifestyle.
 As a reminder, blood
 pressure is a categorical variable where 0 indicates no high blood
 pressure and 1 indicates that an individual has been told they have high
 blood pressure by a doctor, nurse, or other health professional.
 BMI is
 a numerical variable that represents a person’s body mass index.
 This
-analysis will exam each variable on their own.
+analysis will exam each variable on its own.

 First, we can graphically analyze how blood pressure relates to
 diabetes.